compose-spec/compose-spec/deploy.md

 #### pids

-`pids_limit` tunes a container’s PIDs limit, set as an integer.
+`pids` tunes a container’s PIDs limit, set as an integer.

 #### devices